canonical/prometheus-k8s-operator/CONTRIBUTING.md

   implementation, you can reach us at
   [Canonical Mattermost public channel](https://chat.charmhub.io/charmhub/channels/charm-dev) or [Discourse](https://discourse.charmhub.io/).
-  The primary author of this charm is available on the Mattermost channel as `@balbir-thomas`.
 - Familiarising yourself with the
   [Charmed Operator Framework](https://juju.is/docs/sdk)
   library will help you a lot when working on new features or bug fixes.